J-SH04

-The J-SH04 was a mobile phone made by Sharp Corporation and released by J-Phone (SoftBank Mobile).
+The J-SH04 was a mobile phone made by Sharp Corporation and released by J-Phone (nowSoftBank Mobile).
 It was only available in Japan, and was released in November 2000.
-It was Japan's first phone with a built-in, back-facing camera.
-It has a 110,000 pixel CMOS image sensor and a 256 color display.
-The phone weights 74g, and its dimensions are 127 × 39 × 17 mm.
+It was Japan's second phone with a built-in, back-facing camera.
+It has a 1/7 inch format, 110,000 pixel CMOS image sensor and a 256 color display, both manufactured by Sharp.
+The CMOS sensor used only 20% of the power of Sharp’s similarly sized CCD sensor.
+The phone weighed 74g, and its dimensions were 127 × 39 × 17 mm.
 It was succeeded by the J-SH05 flip phone, which was released just one month later.
 It is also considered to be one of the first phones with polyphonic ringtones.